 squeezenet1.1.labelsto your optimized model location:

-Once your neural network setup is complete, you're ready to run a sample application.
+Now your neural network setup is complete and you're ready to run the sample application.

 For information on Sample Applications, see the Inference Engine Samples Overview.

-Congratulations, you have finished the Intel® Distribution of OpenVINO™ toolkit installation for Linux.
+Congratulations, you have finished the installation of the Intel® Distribution of OpenVINO™ toolkit for Linux*.
 To learn more about how the Intel® Distribution of OpenVINO™ toolkit works, the Hello World tutorial and other resources are provided below.

 To learn more about converting models, go to: